 - Don’t post information about your loved one on social networking sites.
 Never use sites like Facebook or Foursquare to reveal their current location or where they hang out.
 It’s possible their partner will use your post to find them.
 Brush up on your knowledge of digital safety.

-- Allow the person you’re trying to help to make up their own mind.
+- Empower the person you’re trying to help to make up their own mind.
 Leaving an unhealthy or abusive relationship may be difficult and even dangerous.
 Avoid blaming or belittling comments.
 Abusive partners usually put down their victims regularly, so your loved one’s self-esteem may already be low.

 - Don’t give up even though helping is frustrating.
 Learn more about how to help others.